Robertsbridge Circular walk

 This High Weald walk passes through classic Weald countryside of rolling hills, woods, hop fields and orchards.
 A highlight of this walk is arriving at Bodiam Castle for tea, a perfect picture of a castle, nestling in the Rother Valley, with the hooting of the steam trains of the Rother Valley Railway nearby.
 From there the route continues on a gently undulating course to Salehurst, before a leisurely finish back into Robertsbridge.

-Alternatively you may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle. (west side - Castle Inn pub side of the road ) to Wadhurst and Tunbridge Wells railway stations.
+You may catch the 254 bus (Mon - Sat hourly service until 17.20), from outside the road entrance to Bodiam castle. (west side - Castle Inn pub side of the road) to Wadhurst and Tunbridge Wells railway stations.
 Traveline 0870 6082608.

 (a) Shorter walk: You may reduce the length of the main walk by over 4km (2.5 miles) to 14km (8.7 miles) by following the Short walk directions and then pick up the Standard walk directions from .
 This takes a direct route to the castle, missing out the first 2 'corners' of the main walk.

 (b) Robertsbridge to Battle: 17.2 km (10.7 miles).
 This is an entirely seperate walk, a linear southerly walk to historic Battle.

-(c) Robertsbridge Circular via Hurst Green walk: Alternative morning route via Hurst Green and the Royal George pub, for the main Robertsbridge Circular walk.
-This option is now included in the 2011 edition.
+(c) Robertsbridge Circular via Hurst Green walk: Alternative morning route via Hurst Green and the Royal George pub, for the main walk.